A Simpler and Faster Strongly Polynomial Algorithm for Generalized Flow Maximization: Problem and preliminaries

-Note that the definition requires that $\mu$ is finite, and feasible to \eqref{dual}, but not the feasibility of $f$ to \eqref{primal}.
+The definition requires $\mu$ to be finite and feasible to \eqref{dual}, but not the feasibility of $f$ to \eqref{primal}.
 In fact, we will allow flows $f\in\R_{+}^E$ in the algorithm that violate the node balance constraints in \eqref{primal}.
-Fitting captures a complementary slackness property.
-For the case when $\mu$ is finite, optimality can be described as follows.
-The lemma is an immediate consequence of complementary slackness. \begin{lemma} Let $(f, \mu)$ be a fitting pair such that $\netflow{f}{i}=b_i$ for all $i\in \Vm$.
-Then $f$ is an optimal solution to \eqref{primal} and $\mu$ is an optimal solution to \eqref{dual}. \end{lemma}

-Note that for a fitting pair $(f,\mu)$, $\gamma^\mu_e=1$ for all $e\in\mbox{supp}(f)$.
-Consequently, $f^\mu$ is a regular flow.
-Thus, we can use all known results and algorithms to manipulate regular flows.
-In particular, provided and optimal solution $\mu$ to \eqref{dual} Lemma~\ref{lem:optimality} enables finding an optimal solution to \eqref{primal} by solving a feasible circulation problem on the set of tight arcs for $\mu$ (see Section~\ref{sec:finalize}).\lnote{Added this par.}
+In general, there may not exist a finite optimal solution to \eqref{dual}.
+The following notion allows us to nevertheless work with finite dual solutions only. \begin{definition} A fitting pair $(f,\mu)$ is called \emph{essentially optimal} if $f$ is feasible and $\nabla f_i = b_i$ for all $i \in V$ that can reach $t$ in $E_f$.
+The dual solution $\mu$ is \emph{essentially optimal} if there exists a flow $f$ such that $(f,\mu)$ is essentially optimal. \end{definition} For an essentially optimal pair $(f,\mu)$, the primal solution $f$ is also optimal.
+While an essentially optimal dual solution $\mu$ need not itself be optimal, it provides enough information to easily and quickly obtain both an optimal primal and an optimal dual, as stated in the following lemma.